 It is very important that you have someone to assist you through your surgery and recovery.
 Your "coach" can be a family member or a friend who is able to:

 - Attend some therapy sessions with you while in the hospital

 - Attend a training session for discharge needs

 - Stay with you at home the first week after discharge

 You will complete a thorough pre-operative evaluation to ensure you will have a successful procedure and that you're armed with all the tools you'll need pre- and post-surgery.
 This evaluation will include your medical history, diagnostic testing, special breathing instructions, pain management education, functional assessment, anesthesia planning, care coordination and more.

-After your surgery, you will likely stay in the hospital two to three days, depending on how quickly you progress.
-Your work toward recovery begins the first day after surgery.
+After your surgery, you may stay in the hospital 1-2 days, depending on how quickly you progress.
+Many patients are able to go home the day of surgery without an overnight stay in the hospital.
+Your work toward recovery begins right after surgery.
 It is a busy day, but members of your health care team will work with you toward the goal of walking comfortably again.

 Your personal case manager will visit you and your coach while you are in the hospital to identify your needs upon discharge.
 She will discuss your therapy and personal care needs in addition to any necessary equipment you may need while continuing your recovery at home.